lstranskyTGM/uWeatherNG/README.md

 ## Task:

-This Project was a task during the 2. half of the 3. year at the TGM (Technologisches Gewerbemuseum Wien).
-We needed to form a team of four people and come up with an idea for a project.
-Which we then had to develop for the next 6 months.
-During that time we had to document our progress and also made a presentation every month to our teachers.
+This project was a task during the second half of the third year at TGM (Technologisches Gewerbemuseum Wien).
+We were required to form a team of four people and come up with an idea for a project, which we would then develop over the next six months.
+Throughout this period, we had to document our progress and give monthly presentations to our teachers.

 ## Function: